jackboberg/spife/docs/reference/server.md

 #### `Server#uninstall → Promise<>`

-Uninstall the Knork router and middleware from the server.
+Uninstall the Spife router and middleware from the server.
 Returns a promise that resolves once the `processServer` middleware has completed.

 #### `Server#closed → Promise<>`